 Body Composition Assessments

 To assess changes in fat, fat-free and bone tissues as part of various exercise and nutritional assessments and interventions, the EPNL has a Hologic QDR Discovery A DEXA.
 This piece of equipment uses x-rays to scan the entire body and measures the amount of bone, muscle and fat in the arms, legs and trunk.
-In addition to body composition assessments, this device can also be used to measure bone density in the spine, hip and forearm.
 Below are pictures of the DEXA in use as well as short video.

 The EPNL has several ways to assess cardiovascular attributes.
 Students and researchers in the EPNL can use 12-lead ECG to assess heart function at rest and in response to various forms of exercise.
 In addition, the EPNL has the capability to assess heart rate responses to exercise as well as heart rate variability over a 24-hour period using several types of heart rate monitors.
 These devices are used regularly as part of teaching and research protocols to appropriately measure changes in heart function in response to exercise and other research interventions.